Calvin-Data-Science/data202/web/readings.md

   - Read this overview: https://georgetownlawtechreview.org/re-identification-of-anonymized-data/GLTR-04-2017/
   - Watch the video on [this page](https://queue.acm.org/detail.cfm?id=2838930) for an example of the kind of concerns that come up when trying to anonymize data
   - Bonus: read [Sweeny's original paper](https://dataprivacylab.org/projects/identifiability/paper1.pdf) for context
+- [Article](https://www.theguardian.com/technology/2019/sep/17/tech-climate-change-luddites-data) arguing we should do less data.

 # Overview